Calculate KV cache capacity, trace paged block allocation, and separate memory packing from prefix reuse and scheduling tradeoffs.

 16assert after <= before1blocks before retire/admit: 4

-2blocks after retire A and admit C: 3Block tables make shared physical blocks possible, but they do not by themselves decide which independently arriving requests may reuse state.
+2blocks after retire A and admit C: 3Block tables make shared physical blocks possible, but they don't by themselves decide which independently arriving requests may reuse state.
 In the original vLLM design, copy-on-write lets output sequences forked from the same prompt, such as parallel sampling or beam-search candidates, share their prompt blocks until a branch writes divergent state.[1]

 Reusing a system prompt across separate user requests requires an additional prefix cache policy: retain completed prefix blocks, match an exactly compatible token prefix, apply isolation keys where needed, and only then map new requests to the cached state. vLLM documents this cross-request feature as Automatic Prefix Caching.[7]
 The next lesson covers those matching and isolation rules in depth.